Chao-Xi/jxazurebook/docs/az305/11az305_summary.md

 * **DDoS IP Protection**

 DoS IP Protection is a **pay-per-protected IP model**.
-DoS IP Protection contains the same core engineering features as DoS Network Protection, but will differ in the following value- added services: **DoS rapid response support, cost protection, and discounts on WAF.**
+DoS IP Protection contains the same core engineering features as DoS Network Protection, but will differ in the following value-added services: **DoS rapid response support, cost protection, and discounts on WAF.**

-## Introduction to Application Gateway
+## 5 Introduction to Application Gateway

 **Azure Application Gateway** is **application-level routing and load balancing service.**